-Every spring, two plants dominate the table on the Dalmatian coast: artichoke and wild asparagus.
-On the coast the wild asparagus grows on the fields with high grass and bushes, and its skinny spears can be difficult to find if you don’t know where to look for.
+Every spring, two plants dominate the tables on Dalmatian coast: artichokes and wild asparagus.
+On the coast, the wild asparagus grows on fields with high grass and bushes and its skinny spears can be difficult to find if you don’t know where to look for.
 Read More

-A block of streets in 11th arrondissement is well known for its gastronomical scene: Bistrot Paul Bert, the recent coffee place Amami, Cyril Lignac’s bakery of the same name and his bistro Le Chardenoux.
-All be found in a distance of several hundreds of meters.
+A block of streets in 11th arrondissement is well known for its gastronomical scene: Bistrot Paul Bert, the recent coffee place Amami, Cyril Lignac’s bakery of the same name and his bistro Le Chardenoux, all found at a distance of several hundreds of meters.
 And now, Cyril Lignac decided to strike again in the same area, just across the street from his bakery by opening La Chocolaterie.

 I think I never had so many pastries as at the time I first came to Paris.
 It was normal, though, because you simply cannot resist all the beautifully looking desserts and viennoiseries lurking from almost every window shop you pass by.
 Several years later, I am no longer as easily tempted as I understood that not everything that looks incredibly good indeed tastes incredibly.
 Read More

 Summer is coming to an end.
 I’m however not trying to think about it because it turns me melancholic.
 I’m summer’s child and there is something special to me about this season, about the long days, warm nights.
 Something that reminds me of the sea, family and happy childhood.
 I could not imagine a summer without going back home so every year I keep my precious days of vacation for going to the Adriatic coast in July.